lokapal/hg38exons/README.md

 # hg38exons
-The set of scripts to obtain GRCh38/hg38 exons genome track
+The set of scripts to obtain GRCh38/hg38 H. sapiens exons genome track from NCBI RefSeq Curated database.